ResearchComputing/Documentation/README.md

 This repo contains the source code for building the CU Research Computing user guide as found at https://curc.readthedocs.io.
 All user guide builds are available at https://readthedocs.org/projects/curc/.

+This is the new documentation for the NMT computer cluster system.

 ## Research Computing User Tutorials

 This repository houses general user tutorials created by CU Boulder Research Computing.